Kiryl-HH/ai-case-study/README.md

 ### By diversifying into these areas, Darktrace can address emerging cybersecurity challenges and capitalize on growing market opportunities.

 1. Extended Detection and Response (XDR):
+> Rationale: The XDR market is projected to grow from $1.7 billion in 2023 to $8.8 billion by 2028, at a CAGR of 38.4%, indicating a significant demand for integrated security solutions.
+2. Cloud Security Posture Management (CSPM):
+> Rationale: The global CSPM market was valued at $4.70 billion in 2022 and is expected to grow at a CAGR of 10.4% from 2023 to 2030, driven by increasing cloud adoption and associated security concerns.
+3. Identity and Access Management (IAM):
+> Rationale: The IAM market is anticipated to reach $34.3 billion by 2029, growing at a CAGR of 8.4% from 2024, reflecting the rising importance of secure access controls.

+## Technologies utilized:

+1. Extended Detection and Response (XDR):

 * Technologies Utilized:
 Machine Learning and AI Algorithms: For intelligent detection, reducing false positives, and identifying advanced persistent threats that evade traditional defenses.